What is Masonite?

 And it looked pretty good on the side of a house at least until the paint dried.

-But Masonite siding failed so badly, it’s no longer being made (thankfully).
+But it failed so badly, it’s no longer being made (thankfully).

 When the professional siding experts from Colorado Siding Repair see this stuff on Denver-area homes (which still happens from time to time), it isn’t being installed it’s being removed, and replaced.